 Collider experiments provide an efficient approach to probe the underlying physics of the barrier and test the nature of the electroweak phase transition and also the associated new physics mechanisms with baryogenesis and/or dark matter.
-The typical phenomenology of FOEWPT includes the on-shell production of new particles or deviations in the properties of the Higgs boson [162].
+The typical phenomenology of FOEWPT includes the on-shell production of new particles or deviations in the properties of the Higgs boson [160].
 Importantly, the globally envisioned future collider program, including the high luminosity LHC as well as future lepton and hadron colliders, is capable of providing a (nearly) definitive test of BSM-induced FOEWPT scenarios.
-The fundamental reason is that EW symmetry breaking in the Standard Model occurs at the "electroweak temperature" $T{\rm EW} \sim 140~{\rm GeV}$ .
+The fundamental reason is that EW symmetry breaking in the Standard Model occurs at the "electroweak

+FIG. 16: Representative thermal histories allowing for a first order electroweak phase transition to the present Higgs phase at the electroweak temperature T{EW} in the present of an additional scalar φ : (a) a one-step transition arising from thermal loops containing φ or zero-temperature, higher dimensional operators induced by φ and/or other new particles; (b) a two-step transition first at temperature T{φ} to a phase in which φ obtains a non-zero VEV, followed by a first order transition the Higgs phase; (c) a one step transition to the temperature" $T{\rm EW} \sim 140$ GeV.
 Any BSM physics that changes the transition from a smooth crossover into a FOEWPT cannot be too heavy with respect to $T{\rm EW}$ and cannot couple too feebly to the Higgs boson.
-Generic arguments imply that the mass of the new particles responsible for a FOEWPT should be $\lesssim 700~{\rm GeV}$ and that the magnitude of associated changes in Higgs boson properties larger than $\mathcal{O}(1\%)$ [162].
+Generic arguments imply that the mass of the new particles responsible for a FOEWPT should be ≤ 700 GeV and that the magnitude of associated changes in Higgs boson properties larger than $\mathcal{O}(1\%)[160]$.
 While exceptions occur, the vast majority of model-specific studies bear out these generic expectations.
 One example is the gauge singlet scalar extension of the Standard Model (referred to as the xSM, falling into type-IIA barrier).
 For seminal studies, see Refs.
-[164-170] and Ref.
-[162] for a comprehensive set of references.
-The xSM exhibits a rich collider phenomenology as well as correlations, including complementarity between high-energy collider searches for di-Higgs/di-boson processes and GW measurements [171-176].
-Similar analyses have been conducted for other models, such as the Georgi-Machacek model [177, 178], the inert doublet model (IDM) [179, 180], the dark gauged sector [181], etc. See Ref.
-[162] for a more extensive references to the extensive literature and studies in other models.
+[162-168] and Ref.
+[160] for a comprehensive set of references.
+The xSM exhibits a rich collider phenomenology as well as correlations, including complementarity between high-energy collider searches for di-Higgs/di-boson processes and GW measurements [169-174].
+Similar analyses have been conducted for other models, such as the Georgi-Machacek model [175, 176], the inert doublet model (IDM) [177, 178], the dark gauged sector [179], etc. See Ref.
+[160] for a more extensive references to the extensive literature and studies in other models.
 Below we highlight recent xSM studies particularly relevant to the CEPC.